MIRROR: Multi-Modal Pathological Self-Supervised Representation Learning via Modality Alignment and Retention: Methodology

 To ensure the retention of modality-specific information, the representations produced by each encoder should encapsulate rich and holistic semantic information.
 Consequently, the loss function for modality retention is defined as:

-where $\text{sim}(\cdot)$ denotes the similarity measurement function, for which Mean Square Error (MSE) is used.
+where $\text{sim}(\cdot)$ denotes the similarity measurement function, for which Mean Squared Error (MSE) is used.
 Given the stochastic nature of masking, where any patch or gene can be masked at random, the encoder is compelled to distribute modality-specific intrinsic structures uniformly across the entire representation.
 This strategy ensures each modality's unique biological and morphological characteristics remain well-preserved, improving overall fidelity of the learned representations.
+Because $L_{\text{align}}$ takes effect only on the modality-shared components, the preservation of modality-specific components is guided exclusively by $L_{\text{retention}}$.